LevSelector.com |

 Actionscript syntax is very similar to Javascript and Java.

-It also uses classes, objects, properties, methods, events.
+classes, objects, properties, methods, events.

 It uses similar dot-syntax, and it uses similar comment notations: